BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/README.md

 Do you just want to copy and upload the code?

 Here is a simple procedure you can use.
 Start from [GitHub](https://github.com/BroadcomMFD/broadcom-product-scripts) and find the green box containing the text **'<> Code'**.
 Choose one of the options that appears.
-If you select the **Download ZIP** option, then GitHub will create a zip file that you can extract to your desktop, and use TSO SEND tool to upload to a mainframe.
+If you select the **Download ZIP** option, then GitHub will create a zip file that you can extract to your desktop, and use TSO SEND to upload to a mainframe.

 ## ACM-build-without-Generates